-The ultimate development began with identification of the preferred location of the buildings and servicing.
-Once the preferred building locations were confirmed the next step was to establish parking and landscaped areas.
 The built form and massing proposed was informed by the City's and the Region's urban design directions.
-The underutilized subject property will be transformed into a new mixed use commercial and residential intensification development on this site.
+The underutilized subject property will be transformed into a new residential intensification development on this site.
 Consideration was given to how this site presents itself to both the immediate vicinity and the broader context in terms of vista impact and public realm enhancement.

-The proposal promotes a human scale living and pedestrian experience.
+The proposal promotes a human-scale living and pedestrian experience.
 The subject property has easy access to Port Colborne's integrated streets providing alternatives to driving.
 The subject property is serviced by the Niagara Region's On-Demand transit service, providing door-to-door transit and convenient access to amenities within the City and convenient access to nearby grocery stores, retail shops, schools, parks, and other institutional uses.
 The 'Port Colborne Link' transit service to Welland with connections to the rest of the Region of Niagara, is available nearby, enabling passengers to board a bus by waving as it approaches.